JeromeJGuay/dcs5/README.md

   - Notes: These values will depend on the calibration.

 ### `configs/control_box_parameters.json`
 Values of the builtin parameters of the control box.
-From Bigfin documentation.
+From BigFin documentation `configs/Big-Fin-Scientific-Fish-Board-Integration-Guide-V2_0.pdf`.

 ## server

 The application can be launch with a server to communicate with the board.
 This feature is working but still in development.
 The server port and address are set ins the `config/server_configuration.json` file.
+Contact me for more information,